 At USCB, this distribution requirement may be satisfied by one of the below mentioned courses taught at USCB.
 A course that fulfills this requirement may also be used to fulfill another General Education requirement or any program, major, minor, or cognate requirement as well.
 The following courses, as taught at USCB, have been approved for this requirement: HIST B111, HIST B430, HIST B442, HIST B469, POLI B201.
-Advanced Placement (AP) and International Baccalaureate (IB) course credits that permit exemption are processed by the Office of the Registrar.
+Advanced Placement (AP) and International Baccalaureate (IB) credits that permit exemption are processed by the Registrar's Office.

 For a full list of approved courses outside of USCB, please visit www.che.sc.gov.
+Courses that are transferred into USCB that are on the approved list of courses will satisfy this requirement at USCB.

-Effective Fall 2024, transfer students who have transferred in a course equivalent to one of USCB's approved courses will be eligible to complete an alternative, self-paced course in Blackboard to satisfy this requirement.
+Effective Spring 2025, transfer students who have transferred in a course that is not on the approved list of courses, however, is articulated to be equivalent to one of USCB's approved courses will be eligible to complete an alternative, self-paced course in Blackboard to satisfy this requirement.